 She wanted to be a botanist.
 And it wasn’t an idle wish or a passing fancy.
 She studied nature and she was the first to propose that lichens are not one life form but a symbiosis between two different organisms – a fungus and an algae.
 The fungus brings in the food and the algae photosynthesises it.

 She was an exceptional illustrator and she used her skill in observation when she conducted experiments in her kitchen.
-She was an exceptional botanist when women weren’t allowed to be anything in the sciences.
-She was an exceptional scientist when women were not allowed to do anything other than stay at home.
+Furthermore, she was an exceptional botanist when women weren’t allowed to be anything in the sciences.
+Moreover, she was an exceptional scientist when women were not allowed to do anything other than stay at home.

 After years of observation and experiment, she was ready to present her paper to the Linnean Society of London.
 Except, she wasn’t allowed to present it or even attend the meetings because she was a woman.
 A botanist at Kew Gardens presented her paper Germination of the spores of the Agaricineae for her.